Skip to Content

 Uncontested Divorce vs. Divorce Litigation

-There are two main types of divorce: uncontested and litigation.
+There are two main types of divorce: uncontested divorce and divorce litigation.

 An uncontested divorce occurs when both spouses agree on all the divorce terms.
 This type of divorce is usually much faster and less expensive than litigation.